 The examples presented below are designed to test the operation of the features of MIKE FLOOD and to demonstrate the use of these features.
-Most are available with the DHI software in the "Examples" folder.
-Otherwise, check www.mikebydhi.com, where the input files can be downloaded.
+The examples are available with the DHI software in the "Examples" folder.

 Various MIKE Zero tools can be used to view the results, including the Result Viewer, MIKE View (not in MIKE Zero), Plot Composer, and the time series, profile series and grid series editors.